 The Paul B. MacCready Papers include documents, media, objects, manuscripts and printed material; awards; videos and film; photographs and slides, diaries and notebooks; memorabilia, biographical material and ephemera.

 The collection is open for research.
-The collection is STORED OFFSITE.
-Researchers must apply in writing at least 48 hours in advance for access.
+The collection has been mostly digitized and is available online.
+The physical collection is STORED OFFSITE.
+Researchers must contact the Archives at least 72 hours in advance for access.

 Copyright may not have been assigned to the California Institute of Technology Archives.
 All requests for permission to publish or quote from manuscripts must be submitted in writing to the Caltech Archivist.
 Permission for publication is given on behalf of the California Institute of Technology Archives as the owner of the physical items and, unless explicitly stated otherwise, is not intended to include or imply permission of the copyright holder, which must also be obtained by the reader.